Frequently-asked questions

 I want to talk to my students about peer review and show them examples before they

-start the calibration stage but after they have written their texts.
-How can I do
+start the calibration stage, but only after they have written their texts.
+How can

-This is easy.
-You should build in the time period between text entry end time and
+You can set the time period between the text entry end time and the calibration

-calibration training start time to accommodate and include your scheduled class
+training start time to accommodate and include your scheduled class discussion

 A student submitted her text and it was reviewed by three peers.
 However, all these